angsongji/angsongji/README.md

-- 👋 Hi, I’m Oanh Le
+- 👋 Hi, I’m Oanh Le from Vietnam.
-- 👀 I’m interested in code, read and draw
+- 👀 I’m interested in coding, reading, and drawing.
-- 🌱 I’m currently learning about making a website..
+- 🌱 I’m currently learning web development and aiming to become a full-stack developer.
+- 🙏 Thanks for reading!
+You can check out my portfolio [here](https://oanhleportfolio.netlify.app/).

 <!---